jsguerra/simple-portfolio/README.md

-# simple-portfolio
+# Simple Portfolio
-A simple portfolio using flickity slider
+> A simple portfolio using flickity slider